 “I’m 27…not as old as Adam.
 But I shouldn’t talk about him because he’s just been very nice to us.
 He wanted to start a group called The Men (which was our old name) so our solicitor wrote to his to make things clear.
 Then we got a phone call from Adam himself saying that he was a great fan of the Human League’s and wouldn’t dream of stepping on our toes in any way.
 That was unnecessary but very nice of him.”

-Adam Ant always maintained that he owed his success to the pop columns of newspapers rather than the shoe-gazing music press.
-In this context, the otherwise inscrutable chorus also puns off of one of the most tabloidal of British rags, the Daily Mirror, as well as the American gossip magazine, People (or indeed the UK’s Sunday People, published by the Mirror group), references that wouldn’t make sense if this were the more conventional love song some have mistaken it to be.
+Adam Ant always maintained that he owed his success to the pop columns of the red-top newspapers rather than the shoe-gazing music press.
+In his quest for commercial supremacy, he was far happier, nay, cannier granting an interview to a publication that sold a couple of million a day than a couple of hundred thousand per week, thereby bypassing the trade ‘inkies’ and making it on his own terms without their help or permission.
+In this context, the song’s otherwise inscrutable chorus also puns off of one of the most tabloidal of British rags, the Daily Mirror, as well as the American gossip magazine, People (or indeed the UK’s Sunday People, published by the Mirror group), references that wouldn’t make sense if this were the more conventional love song some have mistaken it to be.
 “I always rather hoped the Daily Mirror would use it in an ad so I’d get lots of money, Oakey told Tracks, “but it never happened.”